TUTORIAL: Advanced Building

 .gob set visibility -1

 Be sure not to load too many manipulations into a single macro.
 Because the server tries to get them through all at the same time, some may not be saved.
 It may look fine on your screen, but the next time you log in, you may find some objects missing or out of place.
-Instead, if you want to do a few manipulations at once, make a macro for each one and press them all in a sequence.
-It still saves time and you're sure the server caught them all properly.
+Instead, if you want to do a few manipulations at once, make use of the SlashIn addon we have in the game.
+This allows you to put a little timer on commands so they don't try to all execute at once.
+The syntax is:

 Proper movement can be a great time saver when building.
 Depending on the size of your project, you may have to move around a lot.
 Looking at things from all angles also makes you see any gaps between objects you are trying to assemble.
 To move around, most builders don't just walk, but also fly.
 You can use the 'Epsilon Tool' addon to enable flight and set the flight speed, but you can also use commands.